bbauska/zombiePolitics/README.md

-ity-as well as reason, judgment, and restraint-on the part of administrators, teachers, and parents, but also a new role for schools as they become more prison­ like and more segregated as a consequence, eagerly adapting to their role as an adjunct of the punishing state.
+ity-as well as reason, judgment, and restraint-on the part of administrators, teachers, and parents, but also a new role for schools as they become more prison­ like and more segregated as a consequence, eagerly adapting to their role as an adjunct of the punishing state.</p>

-One wonders how many more young people have to be brutalized in their schools and killed outside of schools before the American public wakes up and takes seriously not only its responsibility to young people but also its commitment to a mode of politics and a future that is on the side of young people rather than a vision
+<p>One wonders how many more young people have to be brutalized in their
+schools and killed outside of schools before the American public wakes up and takes seriously not only its responsibility to young people but also its commitment to a mode of politics and a future that is on the side of young people rather than a vision